Overfishing Facts: What You Need To Know

 Historical Perspective of Overfishing

-Overfishing is not a recent problem.
-It has deep historical roots, evidenced by key events that reshaped fish stocks and fishing practices.
+Overfishing is not a new problem.
+It has been happening for a long time, with key events showing how it has changed fish populations and fishing practices.

 Current State of Global Fish Stocks